jahidrdpschool/pc-cloud-shell/12-hours-pc-pro.md

       echo ""
       ```
   2. Wait for the container to start.
-  3. Click on "Access Link: https://localhost:8080"
+  3. Cloud Shell Click on "Access Link: https://localhost:8080"
   4. Close the Cloud Shell tab, but keep the novnc2 tab open.

   ## Step 2: Launch novnc2